spoonapps/docs/doc/getting_started/what_is_spoonium/gettng_started.md

 ## What is Spoonium?

-Spoonium is a tool that can package an application and its dependencies in a virtual container.
+Spoonium allows you to package applications and their dependencies into a lightweight, isolated virtual environment called a "container."
 Containerized ("Spooned") applications can then be run on any Windows machine that has Spoonium installed, no matter the underlying infrastructure.
 This eliminates installs, conflicts, breaks, and missing dependencies.

-This has benefits for several groups of people:

-#### Developers
+#### For Developers

 With Spoonium, developers can:

-- Develop and test Windows applications in containers that can be distributed to other developers, as well as to staging/production.
-The common issue of "Well, it worked on my machine" can be avoided.
+- Develop and package applications in isolated containers that contain all dependencies, including runtimes such as .NET and Java, and databases such as SQL Server and MongoDB
-- Deploy any application to any machine without installers, incompatibilities, or breaks.
-- Send containers back and forth in specific testing stages, eliminating friction between development and QA cycles and speeding up the overall development life cycle.

-**Example:** An application built on the latest version of .NET may break if a tester or end user has a different .NET version installed.
-To avoid this issue, use Spoonium to package your application *with* the right .NET version into a container that will run instantly on any device with the Spoon plugin.
+- Automate testing and share test environments with QA, developers, and beta users with the [Spoonium Hub](http://spoonium.net/hub)
+- Simplify development and eliminate bugs by deploying applications in a "known good" configuration with a fixed set of components and dependencies
+- Containers obviate the need for installers and prevent conflicts with natively installed software

-#### QA
+#### For QA

 With Spoonium, testers can:

-- Execute any unit or code-level integration tests within a container, ensuring the environment used in production is properly tested against.
-- Pull a container down to their local machine and test against a local copy of the application; they can even run the Spooned application side-by-side against an older or beta version.
+- Run development code in a pre-packaged, isolated environment with software-configurable networking
+- Rapidly rollback changes and execute tests across a span of application versions and test environments
+- Test in multiple client, server, and browser environments concurrently on a single physical device
-- Speed up test cycles by removing the wait time usually needed to install operating systems and application dependencies.
+- Accelerate test cycles by eliminating the need to install application dependencies and modify configuration

-For web applications and sites, Spoonium also offers unlimited [manual](http://spoonium.net/docs/testing#manual-browser-testing) and [automated](http://spoonium.net/docs/testing#selenium-testing) browser testing.

-**Example:** Instead of installing, uninstalling, and reinstalling various dependencies onto a test machine, you can pull and run your team's application containers, with all dependencies included, from Spoonium repositories.
+In addition to container functionality, Spoonium offers a number of premium test services, such as manual and automated browser testing, Selenium testing, and CI integration.
+For more information, see [Testing](http://spoonium.net/docs/testing).

-#### Sysadmins
+#### For IT Managers

-With Spoonium, sysadmins can:
+With Spoonium, system administrators can:

-- Take away the inconsistencies between staging and production environments, allowing their teams to quickly and routinely ship to production.
-- Deploy and run any app on any Windows infrastructure quickly and reliably, even if users don't have the traditionally required dependencies or environment.
+- Remove errors due to inconsistencies between staging, production, and end-user environments
+- Allow users to test out new or beta versions of applications without interfering with existing versions
+- Simplify deployment of desktop applications by eliminating dependencies (.NET, Java, Flash) and conflicts
+- Improve security by locking down desktop and server environments while preserving application access

+And Spoonium works seamlessly with [Spoon.net](http://spoon.net), an application hosting service that provides an application portal, desktop console, data synchronization, cloud storage, and more.

-#### Open source
+#### Open Source

-Spoonium is 100% free for public projects.
-[Contact us](http://spoonium.net/contact) to get set up.
+Spoonium is 100% free for open source projects.
+Set up a free organization at Spoonium.net and [contact us](http://spoonium.net/contact) if you need help or access to premium features.

 ## How does it work?